About Pamidronate (Aredia®)

 How to Take Pamidronate

-Pamidronate is given directly into a vein as an infusion, over 15 minutes.
+Pamidronate is given directly into a vein as an infusion, over at least 2 hours.
 Your dose, and how often you receive it, will be determined by your provider.
 Your healthcare provider may want you to take calcium and vitamin D supplements to help with your bone health.
 Talk with your team about what doses are right for you.
 You should drink plenty of fluids while taking this medication.
 Try to drink 8-10 glasses of non-alcoholic, non-caffeinated liquids a day.

 Possible Side Effects of Pamidronate